AhmadAlkaseb/Bajls/report/report.md

 The game architecture must support both regular players and administrators who manage the system.

+<div style="page-break-before: always;"></div>

 ### 1.2.
 Explanation of choices for databases and programming languages, and other tools

 The project uses **PostgreSQL** as the database system because the domain is strongly relational and depends on strict integrity rules.
-PostgreSQL gives stable transactional behavior, strong foreign-key enforcement, and good support for normalized schemas with bridge tables such as `gang_affiliations`.
+PostgreSQL gives stable transactional behavior, strong foreign-key enforcement, and good support for normalized schemas with junction tables such as `gang_affiliations`.

 The application is implemented in **Java 17** with **Maven** as the